eecs-autograder/autograder.io/README.md

 This repository contains the central [UI documentation](https://eecs-autograder.github.io/autograder.io/) and [issue tracker](https://github.com/eecs-autograder/autograder.io/issues) for Autograder.io.

 ## For Users
+**Note to students**: If you have a question about your project code or why you see different results on your local machine vs. the autograder, please contact your course staff.
+Please do not email the Autograder.io team, as the Honor Code prohibits us from offering such assistance.

 If you are a new user, please read our [getting started guide]() for basic information on setting up your course and first project.

 If you have a question about an existing feature, please see our list of [common topics]() and our [UI documentation](https://eecs-autograder.github.io/autograder.io/).
 If you can't find your answer there, please contact us at help@autograder.io.